Learn Basic Astronomy In 30 Minutes

 Are you ready to embark on a celestial journey and learn the basics of astronomy in just 30 minutes?
-I’m Doug, and I’m here to guide you through the wonders of the night sky.
+I’m Darren, and I’m here to guide you through the wonders of the night sky.
 Grab your telescope or a comfy blanket and let’s get started on this astronomical adventure.

 Astronomy for Beginners